open-rmf/rmf-cloud-tools/README.md

 cd terraform/
 terraform destroy
 ```
-To clean up the mess thats been created we can
 ## Setting up clients
 For each client in the client folder we have a wireguard key and